Unleash/unleash/website/docs/reference/service-accounts.md

 :::

-Service accounts enable Unleash admins to create accounts that act as users and respect the same set of permissions, however they don't represent real users.
+Service accounts are accounts that act as normal Unleash users and that respect the same set of permissions, but that don't represent real users.
 These accounts do not have a password and cannot log in to the Unleash UI.
 Instead, they are intended to be used to access the Unleash API programmatically, providing integrations an identity.

 ![Service account table](/img/service-account-table.png)